getsolus/help-center-docs/software/samba/en.md

 ## Overview

-To enable convenient file-sharing on Solus, we maintain a solus-specific Samba configuration that supports samba usershare functionality.
+To enable convenient file-sharing on Solus, we maintain a solus-specific Samba configuration that supports samba usershare functionality out-of-the-box.

 ### A brief introduction to the Samba usershare functionality